-You will complete the HIPAA guideline training through CastleBranch and/or EXXAT Prism.
+You will complete the HIPAA guideline training through Castlebranch.
 This training must be completed before a student can work in any placement site.
 At the internship site, students may also be asked to sign a statement of confidentiality.

 In the event of a breach of these statements, each student involved will receive a warning first.
 The next breach will include a discussion with the HIPAA officer (lawyer from General Counsel's office) and possible removal from the practicum or internship.